 Arrival by car / parking: Unguarded parking for free at the hotel.

-Note: This trip is not suitable for guests with reduced mobility.
-We are happy to advise you!
+Note: The trip is not suitable for those with restricted mobility.

 Hotel van der Valk Volendam 4****